Only Malware in the Building

 Recent Episodes

 Welcome in!
 You’ve entered, Only Malware in the Building.
 Join us each month to sip tea and solve mysteries about today’s most interesting threats.
 Your host is Selena Larson, Proofpoint intelligence analyst and host of their podcast DISCARDED.
-Inspired by the residents of a building in New York’s exclusive upper west side, Selena is joined by N2K Networks Dave Bittner and Rick Howard to uncover the stories behind notable cyberattacks.
+Inspired by the residents of a building in New York’s exclusive upper west side, Selena is joined by her co-hosts N2K Networks Dave Bittner and Keith Mularski, former FBI cybercrime investigator and now Chief Global Ambassador at Qintel.
 Being a security researcher is a bit like being a detective: you gather clues, analyze the evidence, and consult the experts to solve the cyber puzzle.
-On this episode, we talk about "Operation Endgame."
+On this episode, we dive into supply chain attacks through the lens of a massive Android malware campaign that infects devices before they ever reach users, embedding itself in firmware and reseller-installed system images.
+We connect the dots to other high-impact supply chain incidents—from SolarWinds to the recent F5 breach—and share new intelligence on Android devices compromised during manufacturing and distribution in China.
+Together, these cases highlight how attacks at the source can quietly scale, persist, and evade traditional defenses.

 TranscriptTranscript

 Welcome in!
 You’ve entered, Only Malware in the Building.
 Join us each month to sip tea and solve mysteries about today’s most interesting threats.
 Your host is Selena Larson, Proofpoint intelligence analyst and host of their podcast DISCARDED.
-Inspired by the residents of a building in New York’s exclusive upper west side, Selena is joined by N2K Networks Dave Bittner and Rick Howard to uncover the stories behind notable cyberattacks.
+Inspired by the residents of a building in New York’s exclusive upper west side, Selena is joined by her co-hosts N2K Networks Dave Bittner and Keith Mularski, former FBI cybercrime investigator and now Chief Global Ambassador at Qintel.
 Being a security researcher is a bit like being a detective: you gather clues, analyze the evidence, and consult the experts to solve the cyber puzzle.
-On this episode, we talk about "The curious case of the missing IcedID."
+On this episode, we explore what makes information sharing actually work.
+From public-private partnerships to actionable intelligence, our guests discuss how organizations can prioritize, process, and operationalize shared cyber threat data to stay ahead of emerging risks.

 Only Malware in the Building